uhaciogullari/NLog.Interface/README.md

 Defines an abstraction for NLog.Logger public interface

+    ILogger logger = new Logger(NLog.LogManager.GetCurrentClassLogger());
+	logger.Info("Hello World!");

 ## License

 NLog.Interface is licensed under [MIT License](http://opensource.org/licenses/MIT "Read more about the MIT license form").
-Refer to license.txt for more information.
+Refer to license file for more information.